Ranking Metrics: Extending Acceptability and Performance Indexes: Ranking metrics: basic definitions and related properties

-Let us discuss the implications of different normalization choices.
-One could require normalization at $k$ choosing $r(k)=k$, $\forall k \in \R_+$, as originally suggested by \cite{ChernyMadan2009}.
-For this normalization, the following sufficient condition holds. \begin{proposition} If $r$ satisfies additivity at $k \in \mathbb{R}_+$ and $r(0) = 0$, then it is normalized at $k$, i.e., $r(k)=k$. \end{proposition}
+One could require normalization at $k$ choosing $r(k)=k$, for all $k\in\R_+$, as originally suggested by \cite{ChernyMadan2009}.
+A sufficient condition for this normalization has already been established in Lemma~\ref{lem:normalization}: if $r(0)=0$ and $r$ is cash-additive on a set containing $0$, then $r(k)=k$ for all $k\geq 0$.